chrisquince/Ebame6/STRONG.md

 cp ~/repos/Ebame21-Quince/configs/config.yaml .
 ```

 We will begin by performing the SPADEs coassembly.
-First good practice it to check what would be run if command issued:
+First good practice is to check what would be run if command issued:

 ```
 STRONG --config config.yaml Results assembly --threads 8 --dryrun --verbose